Charles E. Johnson (FBI Most Wanted fugitive)

-Charles E. Johnson (born February 22, 1907) was a New York burglar who was listed on the FBI's Ten Most Wanted during 1953.
+Charles E. Johnson (February 22, 1907 – May 2, 1954) was a New York burglar who was listed on the FBI's Ten Most Wanted during 1953.
 He was a professional boxer.
 While still a teenager, Johnson was first arrested for burglary in 1921.
 He continued committing burglary and armed robbery throughout the 1920s until his eventual arrest in 1934 after a robbery in New York.
 Sentenced to serve four to eight years imprisonment, he was transferred to Dannemora Prison after he shot a police officer during a failed jailbreak from Sing Sing Prison.
 Although released briefly for six months, he remained imprisoned from 1935 until 1952.

 Disappearance

 Within a year, however, Johnson was on the run from New York authorities after violating his parole for the third time.
 On August 28, he and four others robbed a bank robber of $5,000 from a previous bank robbery in Lakesville, North Carolina committed four months earlier.
 Following the bank robber's arrest, he implicated Johnson and the others and, as a result of federal statutes, made their robbery a federal offense with Johnson officially placed on the Ten Most Wanted List on November 12, 1953.